nicolasdugue/DirectedLouvain/README.md

 -----------------------------------------------------------------------------
 **Display communities information**

-Displays information on the tree structure (number of hierarchical levels and nodes per level):
+The following command displays information on the tree structure (number of hierarchical levels and nodes per level):

-    ./hierarchy graph.tree
+    ./bin/hierarchy graph.tree

-Displays the belonging of nodes to communities for a given level of the tree:
+The following command displays the belonging of nodes to communities for a given level of the tree:

-    ./hierarchy graph.tree -l 2 > graph_node2comm_level2
+    ./bin/hierarchy graph.tree -l 2 > graph_node2comm_level2

-The option `-l -1` displays information regarding the hierarchical structure, including number of levels.
+Using `-l -1` displays the last level of the hierarchy.

 -----------------------------------------------------------------------------
 ## References